-Identification cards are issued to students by the Admissions Office at no charge when students first enroll.
+Identification cards are issued to students by the Admissions Office on the 2nd floor at no charge when students first enroll.
 Students should contact the Admissions Office to have their picture taken and card laminated.
 Students must present their College ID card to check out materials from the Library.